Embassy of the United States, Oslo: New chancery

-For several years, a site was searched for to clarify where a future embassy should be located.
-Locally it was debated whether it was appropriate when it was suggested to build such a large embassy in a former forest area, that would mean that the public were shut out.
+For years, officials searched for a new embassy location.
+The suggestion to build in a former forest became controversial, as many feared it would permanently shut the public out of the area.
 In December 2005, the Oslo City Council decided with the least possible majority that the embassy should be offered a new embassy area in Huseby Forest, not far from Makrellbekken subway station.

-On May 14, 2012, the groundbreaking ceremony for an embassy at the new location was conducted in Oslo.
+On 14 May 2012, the groundbreaking ceremony for an embassy at the new location was conducted in Oslo.
 The project has a particular focus on environmental features and is constructed by Walsh Group of Chicago and the architects/engineers are EYP Architecture & Engineering.

 The new embassy meets stricter requirements for security for US embassy buildings.
-It opened on May 15, 2017.
+It opened on 15 May 2017.
 The embassy at Makrellbekken in Oslo has achieved LEED Gold certification (Leadership in Energy and Environmental Design) for its numerous green elements.
-The embassy’s environmental features includes the restoration of a seasonal stream that runs through the site, green roofs, preservation of existing landscape, maximized use of natural light and a ground-source heat exchange.
+The embassy's environmental features includes the restoration of a seasonal stream that runs through the site, green roofs, preservation of existing landscape, maximized use of natural light and a ground-source heat exchange.

+2026 explosion

+On the night of 8 March 2026, an explosive device detonated at the consular entrance of the embassy.
+The explosion caused material damage to the building, but no one was injured.
+The Norwegian police stated that the blast was likely caused by an improvised explosive device and launched an investigation into the incident.
+This device was placed at the building's entrance.
+On 11 March 2026, three men in their twenties were arrested and charged with terror bombing.